Staroyee/Code-Refactor-Module-1-Daniel-Masefield/README.md

 I was tasked to create a codebase that follows accessibility standards for a site to be optimised for search engines.

+* Organised layout of CSS file
+* Added Comments to CSS file.

 I have added and re-written code to be more optimised such as:

 * Changed HTML elements to be semantic and in turn edited the IDs' of the CSS code to include the semantic element changes.